grotius-cnc/debian_distro_live_build_post_tweaking/README.md

-# debian_distro_live_build_post_tweaking
-This is a script to make a debian iso using the live-build methode.
-After the live-build process we tweak the source code and repack the iso.

-Manual :

 Date 		:	13-03-2021
 Author 		: 	Grotius Skynet
 Licence 	: 	GPL2
-Comments : Special methode makes it possible to create a Debian 11 Bulsseye with Realtime Kernel Distro.
-The live-build normally works fine.
-But for Debian 11, it fails.
-Therefore this script.
+Comments	:

 This document is for rebranding, modifying a standard Debian distro, based on a live-build procedure.
 I made this document for making a Debian 11 Bulsseye Distro with RealTime kernel.
 This kind of software manipulation is time consuming.
 This process can take up to several hours.

 	After this live-build, tweaking the source code of the Debian distro is done by adding or remove software to your needs.
 	This adding or removing of software can normally be done by the live-build procedure, but i found some problems with the live-build procedure : Building a Debian 11 Bullseye with realtime kernel is somehow not succesfull at the moment.
 	So this tweak is a solution.

 	After the adding or removing of software, we create a new iso and we are done !

 Step 1 : Live-build.